firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 ## Conclusions

 Okay, that was a lot of information.
-It's time to actually move over into our [Gitpod project space](https://learn.firstdraft.com/lessons/22#starting-our-gitpod-workspace){:target="_blank"} and start typing things out to get our application running!
+It's time to actually move over into our Gitpod project space and start typing things out to get our application running!

 <span style="font-size: x-large">[Proceed to the next part of the lesson](https://learn.firstdraft.com/lessons/23){:target="_blank"}</span>